readium/architecture/streamer/parser/metadata.md

 - If the value is `false`, then the value of the `layout` key is `reflowable`.
 - If no such option is set, then the value of the `layout` key defaults to `reflowable`.

-This value is then used for all spine items.

 #### EPUB 3.x

 ##### Global Property

-For all spine items, the value of `layout` is the value of the `<meta>` element whose `property` attribute has the value `rendition:layout` with the following mapping:
+The string is the value of the `<meta>` element whose `property` attribute has the value `rendition:layout` with the following mapping:

 | rendition:layout | value      |
 |------------------|------------|